 In Turmoil, Arsenal Should Look No Further Than Liverpool

 Arsenal are in a state of turmoil with no clear direction.
-The previous Captain, Lauren Kolscieny, refused to take part in preseason after demanding a transfer - the New club captain, Granit Xhaka, was booed by the fans upon substitution and proceeded to remove his jersey before storming down the tunnel - World Cup winner Mesut Ozil is at odds with the coating staff - and fans are demanding the exit of Unai Emery.
+The previous Captain, Lauren Kolscieny, refused to take part in preseason after demanding a transfer - the New club captain, Granit Xhaka, was booed by the fans upon substitution and proceeded to remove his jersey before storming down the tunnel - World Cup winner Mesut Ozil is at odds with the coaching staff - and fans are demanding the exit of Unai Emery.
 This seems a long way from the club that celebrated ending a 9 year trophy drought in 2014.
 Fans thought that ending the trophy drought meant a return to the golden days of Arsenal football but that could not have been more inaccurate.
 That drought was replaced by a new drought, a drought that has seen the club miss out on three straight Champions League campaigns after previously qualifying for 19 straight seasons.

 There seems to be no light at the end of the tunnel but for hope let's go back in time to May 13 of 2012.